Frequently asked questions

 Q33.
-Is it mandatory to submit the supply-side questionnaire to participate in the tender in March?
+Is it mandatory to submit the supply-side questionnaire to participate in the tender?

 No, participating in the OMC is not mandatory for participating in the tender.
 However, submitting the supply-side questionnaire helps the procurers to fine-tune the final requirements according to the market.
 So, it is much appreciated and highly advisable for the suppliers.